ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 In v23 we are releasing a major rewrite of our themes with the goal of making it easier to write custom themes.
-We have implemented a backwards compatibility mode so that the majority of custom themes should continue working without changes.
+We have implemented a backwards compatibility mode that will enable some apps to continue working with minimal changes.
 Some apps may need to upgrade to use the new method for creating custom themes, either because:

 1. The backwards compatibility mode is causing issues for your app
 2. You want to use new theme features added in v23 or a later release that are not supported in the backwards compatibility mode

 This guide explains what has changed, why we changed it, and how to update your apps.

-## Configuring backwards compatibility mode.
+### Configuring backwards compatibility mode.

-If you are extending a provided theme by importing the main theme file, e.g. `ag-theme-balham.scss`, then compatibility mode will be enabled and default to "variables".
-You will see a warning when compiling that compatibility mode is defaulting to "variables".
-You can suppress this warning by explicitly defining `$ag-compatibility-mode`.
+If you are extending a provided theme by importing the main theme file, e.g. `ag-theme-balham.scss`, upon upgrading to v23 you should see a warning that `$ag-compatibility-mode` is not defined.

 Define the `$ag-compatibility-mode` *before* the line that imports the provided theme file: